-Hotel Quinta da Serra – a love story
+Hotel Quinta da Serra in Madeira – a love story

 I was also very curious to try their restaurant, Greenvalley, which in addition to being led by Chef Yves Gautier, was the first restaurant in Portugal (yes, in the whole country), to have certified Biological Restoration – Bronze level (30% to 60% organic).

 The hotel also houses the highest tree in Madeira, with more than 64 meters high.
 It is an impressive eucalyptus which is at the entrance of the Quinta and is supposed to have over 200 years of age.
 This tree is associated with a legend of love…

 Location of Hotel Quinta da Serra in Madeira

 Located 820 meters, in Estreito Câmara de Lobos, this 5 star hotel has a very own charm, surrounded by a unique atmosphere of the old farmhouses (Quintas) of Madeira, in beautiful communion with nature.

 To get there, you pass along Estreito Câmara de Lobos Church and follow the signs to the Jardim da Serra.
 It takes you about forty-five minutes of driving distance from the airport and about thirty minutes from downtown Funchal.

 The history of Hotel Quinta da Serra in Madeira